MSD: Saliency-aware Knowledge Distillation for Multimodal Understanding: Introduction

 \section{Introduction}

-Recent advances in computer vision and natural language processing are attributed to deep neural networks with large number of layers.
+Recent advances in computer vision and natural language processing are attributed to deep neural networks with a large number of layers.
 Current state-of-the-art architectures are getting wider and deeper with billions of parameters, e.g., BERT~\cite{Devlin2019BERTPO} and GPT-3~\cite{brown2020language}.
-In addition to their huge sizes, such wide and deep models suffer from high computational costs and latencies at inference.
-These shortcomings greatly limit these models practicality and make them unsuitable for many mobile applications.
+Such wide and deep models suffer from high computational costs and latencies at inference.
 To mitigate the heavy computational cost and the memory requirement, there have been several attempts to compress a larger model (a teacher) into a smaller model (a student)~\cite{ba2014deep,hinton2015distilling,romero2014fitnets,park2019relational,muller2020subclass}.
-Among them, \textit{knowledge distillation} (KD)~\cite{hinton2015distilling} assumes the knowledge in the teacher as a learned mapping from inputs to outputs, and transfers the knowledge by training the student model with the teacher’s outputs (of the last or a hidden layer) as targets.
+Among them, \textit{knowledge distillation} (KD)~\cite{hinton2015distilling} assumes the knowledge in the teacher as a learned mapping from inputs to outputs and transfers the knowledge from a larger model to a smaller model.
 Recently, KD has been explored in various studies such as improving a student model~\cite{hinton2015distilling,park2019relational,romero2014fitnets,tian2019contrastive,muller2020subclass} and improving a teacher model itself by self-distillation~\cite{xie2020self,kim2020self,Furlanello2018BornAN}.

-There has been a surge of interest in distillation in a multimodal setup such as cross-modal distillation~\cite{gupta2016cross,tian2019contrastive}.
+There has been a lot of interest in multimodal distillation setup such as cross-modal distillation~\cite{gupta2016cross,tian2019contrastive}.
 Multimodal problems involve relating information from multiple sources.
 For example, visual question answering (VQA) requires answering questions about an image~\cite{antol2015vqa,goyal2017making,gurari2018vizwiz,singh2019towards} and models should incorporate information from the text and image sources to answer the questions.
-Multimodal problems are important because many real-world problems requires understanding signals from different modalities to make accurate predictions; information on the web and social media is often represented as textual and visual description.
-Digesting such multimodal information in an effective manner is challenging due to their different natures, e.g., visual and textual sources present different types of information.
-Also, they don't have comparable amounts of information in each modality; usually the textual modality tends to dominate and have more information.
+Multimodal problems are important because many real-world problems require understanding signals from different modalities to make accurate predictions; information on the web and social media is often represented as textual and visual descriptions.
+Digesting such multimodal information in an effective manner is challenging due to their different types of information on each modality.